 In Tanzania the voltage is 230 and the frequency is 50Hz.
 For charging cameras, phones, etc, you will need a British plug adaptor, with three rectangular pins.
 On Zanzibar, some European managed resorts, use a European plug with two round pins.

-It is customary to tip your guides/crew when on safari or other activities such as Mount Kilimanjaro.
+It is customary to tip your guides/crew when on Safari In Tanzania or other activities such as Mount Kilimanjaro Climbing.
 Suggested tipping amounts will be advised at time of booking.
-Even though tipping is not culturally expected it is good to leave some loose change at restaurants or in other service situations.
+Aside from your safari and trek adventures,even though tipping is not culturally expected it is good to leave some loose change at restaurants or in other service situations.

 It is strictly prohibited to export shells, natural artifacts, and local flora and fauna, even if purchased from a shop.
 This is closely monitored at airports and borders.
 Purchasing cow horns or any other animal parts are allowed if you receive an exportation permit from the Ministry of Agriculture.

 Ivory products - a CITES permit is legally required to purchase and export.
 However, due to ethical and environmental concerns, we strongly discourage our clients or visitors from supporting the ivory trade.
 In Tanzania, the population of elephants has reached devasting low levels due to ruthless poaching.
 We thank you for your consideration in preserving our precious natural resources.